PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-04-05 08:33:37
+Last updated: 2024-04-05 08:34:10
-Random Quote: Most people are nothing but pawns on a chessboard led by an unknown hand - Noah
+Random Quote: I keep making mistakes and not learning from them. - Cassie Howard